cl-D/cl-D.github.io/_posts/2024-08-14-active-directory-home-lab.md

 Select Windows 10 x64 or 11 x64 depending on what operating system you decided to go with.
 ![image](/assets/img/blog/Pasted_image_20240730142556.png)

 Create an encryption password and store it somewhere safe.
 ![image](/assets/img/blog/Pasted_image_20240730142739.png)

 Choose your disk size.
 I went with the recommended.
 ![image](/assets/img/blog/Pasted_image_20240730142803.png)

-Click "Customize Hardware"
+Click "Customize Hardware."
 ![image](/assets/img/blog/Pasted_image_20240730142833.png)

 Here we will select the ISO image file for Windows 10 or 11 and we can also configure our memory and number of processors.